difference between a polar and nonpolar molecule

 On the other hand, a nonpolar molecule is one that has an even distribution of electrons, making it neutral or has no positive or negative charge.
 In this case, the electronegativity difference between the atoms in the molecule is less than 0.4.
 Thus, there is no concentration of electrons at either end of the molecule.

-See also difference between perfect competition and monopoly
+See also difference between cell membrane and cell wall

 The Properties of Polar and Nonpolar Molecules